This-Is-Ko/spotify-true-shuffle-backend/README.md

 # Spotify True Shuffle - Backend

-Spotify's built-in shuffle pushes certain tracks rather than being randomly ordered.

-True Shuffle creates custom playlists with randomised order of tracks for a better shuffle experience.
+True Shuffle attempts to allow random shuffling by creating shuffled playlists with randomised order of tracks for a better shuffle experience.

 Also has functionality to generate statistics and analysis from Spotify library, create playlists to share Liked Songs and delete all shuffled playlists.

-Backend built on Flask in Python (Migrated from Spring Boot)
+Backend built on Flask in Python (Migrated from Spring Boot), deployed using Docker with containers for Flask (Gunicorn), Celery, Redis and Nginx.

 Frontend can be found in [this](https://github.com/This-Is-Ko/spotify-true-shuffle-react) repository.